 - In relation to Corncrake Friendly Mowing, the applicant must notify the fieldworker as early as possible before mowing the relevant area by calling the Corncrake Hotline or another number as specified by the Corncrake Fieldworker.
 If no attempt is made to contact the fieldworker in advance of mowing, the grant will not be paid.
 Corncrake Friendly Mowing involves:

 - cutting a small area for turning at either end of the field, mowing down the centre of the field and then continuing to mow from the centre outwards or cutting the field in strips from one side to the other.
 It is not allowable to cut any rounds around the outside of the field before starting centre-out mowing.

 - using a mower with width less than 10'.

 - driving the mower at a reasonable speed i.e. ~8 km/hr, to allow the chicks to escape.

 - Livestock must be excluded from grant aided areas between the date of application and the agreed mowing date.
 Field operations requiring the use of tractor machinery (fertilising, rolling, spraying etc.) are not permitted until after the date of mowing.
 The grants are payable to the landowner or, in the case of rented land, to the tenant.
 Payments will be made within three months of verification of compliance.

-- Any variation in the conditions is only acceptable if it is agreed in writing with National Parks & Wildlife Service.
+- Any variation in the conditions is only acceptable if it is agreed in writing with National Parks and Wildlife Service.

-Department of the Arts, Heritage, Regional, Rural and Gaeltacht Affairs
+Department of the Culture, Heritage and the Gaeltacht

 Co.
 Roscommon F52 K752